 Some appropriate snack choices include:

-- Sandwiches with lean meat or spread
+- Wholegrain wraps with lean meat or tuna, avocado and salad

-- Grainy crackers + vegemite and cheese
+- Grainy crackers with vegemite and cheese

 Sports drinks can provide a convenient and compact source of fuel (carbohydrate) and fluid if eating is uncomfortable for the athlete.